League of Municipalities of the Philippines

 The League of Municipalities of the Philippines - or more simply the League of Municipalities or LMP - is a formal organization of all the municipalities in the Philippines.
-Presently, sixty eight municipalities are part of this organization.
+Presently, one thousand four hundred eighty municipalities are part of this organization.

 Statutory Basis

 Its creation and purpose is mandated by Section 496 of the Republic Act 7160, otherwise known as the Local Government Code of 1991, as amended, which states:

 There shall be an organization of all municipalities to be known as league of municipalities for the primary purpose of ventilating, articulating and crystallizing issues affecting municipal government administration, and securing, through proper and legal means, solutions thereto.

 Representation

 Each municipality is represented in the League by their municipal mayor.
 In case of his absence or incapacity, the vice mayor or a sanggunian member of the municipality shall be its representative after being elected for this purpose by its members.

 Chapters

 The League is organized into provincial and national chapters.
 Every chapter has the following set of officers: